 If you’re looking for a budget graphics card for 1080P high settings and 60 FPS without breaking the bank, the Sapphire AMD Radeon RX580 may be the best graphics card for you.

-The 4th Best Graphics Card on our list is Asus GeForce GTX 1660.
+The 8th Best Graphics Card on our list is Asus GeForce GTX 1660.
 It is the best value per dollar graphics card.
-If you can afford to spend a bit more for your graphics card then the Asus GeForce GTX 1660 is an overall great value for the dollar.
+If you can afford to spend a bit more on your graphics card then the Asus GeForce GTX 1660 is an overall great value for the dollar.

 The GeForce GTX 1660 super now adds GDDR6 video memory.
 So you get a significant boost in memory speed and its speed is close to the GTX 1660 TI performance levels.